 How many players on a team?
 Rosters for 10u and 12u are generally between 11 and 14 players.
 At these levels, there are only nine players on the field playing defense, and depending on the tournament, there may only be nine players who are in the batting line-up.
 At 10u, many tournaments allow all players who are present to bat during Pool Play, but generally only nine bat during the single-elimination games on Sunday.

 How are teams chosen?
-Since Shockwave teams are All-Star teams, coaches from rec teams (not just the All-Star coaches), experienced coaches in other divisions and designated board members will begin to evaluate girls based on their performances throughout the regular season, will begin looking for skills needed to succeed during the summer season.
+Since Shockwave teams are All-Star teams, coaches from rec teams (not just the All-Star coaches), experienced coaches in other divisions and designated board members will begin to evaluate girls based on their performances throughout the regular season, looking for skills needed to succeed during the summer season.
 An example of this at the 8U and 10U divisions is a player’s ability to hit off player pitch, and not just coach pitch.
-In 2017, 12u and 10u Select teams were formed during the spring rec season to begin to evaluate players against a higher level of competition, to evaluate players who are considered possible candidates for the summer B teams.
+In 2017 – 2022, 12u and 10u Select teams were formed during the spring rec season to begin to evaluate players against a higher level of competition, who are considered possible candidates for the summer B teams.

 Availability during the weekends when tournaments are scheduled is a factor in team selection.
 A player who has limited availability during the summer might not be selected to a B or C team based on their availability, even though their skill set would suggest they would have been able to play on a team.